AckerlyXu/heima/articles/cosmos-db/indexing-policies.md

 > Configuring the indexing policy with "None" has the side effect of dropping any existing index.
 Use this if your access patterns are only require "id" and/or "self-link".
 >
 >

-The following sample show how create an Azure Cosmos DB collection using the .NET SDK with consistent automatic indexing on all document insertions.

 The following table shows the consistency for queries based on the indexing mode (Consistent and Lazy) configured for the collection and the consistency level specified for the query request.
 This applies to queries made using any interface - REST API, SDKs or from within stored procedures and triggers.